Skip to content

 Build the Docker image and start the cluster.

-colony-env up # 1 worker (default)
+colony-env up --config my_analysis.yaml # 1 worker with config

-colony-env up --no-build # Skip image rebuild
+colony-env up --no-build --config my_analysis.yaml # Skip image rebuild

 Services started: